manfredsteyer/2019-07-17b/index.md

 Furthermore, when using [Nrwl's Nx](https://nx.dev) for creating an Angular CLI based monorepo, you can also [define access restrictions between your libraries](https://www.softwarearchitekt.at/post/2019/03/04/sustainable-angular-architectures-with-strategic-design-and-monorepos-part-2-implementation.aspx).
 Also, it contains linting rules preventing that someone uses private parts of your APIs by bypassing their barrels.

-This all leads to my advice for preparing for this possible future without (with optional) Angular modules:
+This all leads to my advice for preparing for this possible future without (with optional) Angular modules.

+## Conclusion

+As you have seen here, we can already prepare today for a possible future without (with optional) NgModules.
+It's as easy as that:

 1. Cut your application into libraries and use barrels to define their public APIs.
 2. When NgModules become optional, replace them with an their ``export`` arrays.